 Project the Sun's Image

 An alternative way to observe the sun safely is to project its image onto a screen or piece of paper.
 You can do this using a pinhole projector, which is a simple device that creates a small hole to project an image of the sun onto a surface.
 Another method is to use binoculars or a telescope to project the sun's image onto a screen.
-However, it's essential to use a proper solar filter on the telescope or binoculars to prevent damage to the equipment and your eyes.
+Even so, it's essential to use a proper solar filter on the telescope or binoculars to prevent damage to the equipment and your eyes.

 Understanding the Sun's Impact on Health